It’s clear you want hardwood floors because hardwood floors are the prime flooring option.

 Most solid wood floor planks are constructed with tongue and groove technology.
 The boards are made to fit into one another and usually need to be glued, nailed, or stapled to the subfloor.

 Click-lock or click-together flooring, on the other hand, is a type of installation method in which your flooring planks “snap” into each other.
-These floors stay in place thanks to friction and pressure, meaning you don’t have to glue or nail them down—hence their name, “floating floors”.
+These floors stay in place thanks to friction and pressure, meaning you don’t have to glue or nail them down—hence their name, “floating floors.”

 If you’re planning on a do-it-yourself flooring project, floating floors are a good choice.
 More importantly, they greatly reduce the amount of time and effort a professional needs to install your flooring—often making installation cheaper.
 Not sure what kind of flooring is best for you?
 Do some research into the advantages and disadvantages of floating floors.

-The condition of your subfloor can affect the installation cost too
+The condition of your subfloor can affect the installation cost, too

-A floating floor is more tolerant to subfloor imperfections since it floats above just about any material.
+A floating floor is more tolerant of subfloor imperfections since it floats above just about any material.
 But take the advice of our experts—you should address any moisture issues now so you don’t get a mold problem later.

-And as always, we definitely recommend you turn to a flooring store in your area with any subfloor questions.
+As always, we definitely recommend you turn to a flooring store in your area with any subfloor questions.

 A lot of people feel frustrated with additional add-on costs when it comes to installation.
 The little bits here and there can really add up.